maxGraph/maxGraph/packages/docs/migrate-from-mxgraph.md

     - Provide instructions for migrating code related to cell manipulation, styles, etc.

 4. Migrate styles:
-    - Explain the differences between the `mxGraph' and `maxGraph' styles.
+    - Explain the differences between the `mxGraph` and `maxGraph` styles.
     - List property renames and type changes.
-    - Provide migration instructions for standard styles defined using `StyleSheet' and specific style properties applied to cells.
+    - Provide migration instructions for standard styles defined using `StyleSheet` and specific style properties applied to cells.

 5. Miscellaneous:
     - Include additional documentation, examples and warnings related to the migration process from `mxGraph` to `maxGraph`.